1. How is your program licensed?

 9. Are medical personnel onsite 24/7?

-We have Registered Nurses (RNs) on site twenty-four hours a day, along with Licensed Practical Nurses, and qualified technicians.
+We have Licensed Practical Nurses and qualified technicians on site 24 hours a day.
 Both our Medical Director and Clinical Director are on call twenty-four hours a day as well to provide support.

 10. What does insurance cover?